Edward Kerstein

 A friend introduced me to Ethereum at the end of 2016 and I remember us watching the price rise from $7 to $20 and thinking about the fortunes of those who bought the pre-sale at 30 cents.

-We decided to build an algorithmic trader and started learning Python.
-Soon, we were trading on GDAX, Poloniex, and Bittrex and using basic scripts to interact with their APIs.
-Although we never ended up building anything advanced, we did end up with a pretty cool command-line interface for buying and selling coins, rebalancing a portfolio, and other useful functions.
+We decided to build an algorithmic trader and soon we were trading on GDAX, Poloniex, and Bittrex and using basic scripts to interact with their APIs.

 As I began to learn more about Bitcoin I became frustrated at the lack of network charts and analysis available online.
 So I started building my own website called Bitcoin Visuals.
 This led me into learning about running a Bitcoin and Lightning node, extracting information to a database, visualizing the data with Javascript charts, and serving via Flask.
 I ran the nodes and hosted the site from a little Intel NUC in my home office.

 Over the next few years, I used my site to learn a great deal about Bitcoin economics.
 My project had served its purpose, my interest had run its course, and I was ready for something new.
-At the end of 2020, I moved on to new projects.
+At the end of 2020, I sold the website and moved on to new projects.